jssimporter/python-jss/README.md

 http://effbot.org/zone/element-index.htm for great introductions to this useful module.

-python-jss adds a better __repr__ method to its JSSObjects and JSSObjectTemplates, however.
+python-jss adds a better __repr__ method to its JSSObjects and, however.
 Simply print() or call an object in the interpretor to see a nicely indented representation of the Element.
 This aids in quickly experimenting with and manipulating data in the interpretor.

-In addition the various methods of Element, JSSObjects and JSSObjectTemplates also inherit methods of XMLEditor, a class which adds helper methods to wrap some of the more common tasks.
-Policies, for example, include a PolicyEditor, which adds methods for add_object_to_scope(), add_object_to_exclusions(), set_recon(), set_set_service(), etc.
+In addition to the various methods of Element, JSSObjects also provides helper methods to wrap some of the more common tasks.
+Policies, for example, includes methods for add_object_to_scope(), add_object_to_exclusions(), set_recon(), set_set_service(), etc.

 To see a full list of methods available for an object type, as well as their signatures and docstrings:
 ```
->>> help(jss.Policy)
+Help on class Policy in module jss.jss:

-class Policy(PolicyEditor, JSSContainerObject)
+class Policy(JSSContainerObject)
  |  Method resolution order:
  |      Policy
- |      PolicyEditor
- |      XMLEditor
  |      JSSContainerObject
  |      JSSObject
  |      xml.etree.ElementTree.Element
  |      __builtin__.object
  |
- |  Methods inherited from PolicyEditor:
+ |  Methods defined here:
  |
  |  add_object_to_exclusions(self, obj)
  |      Add an object 'obj' to the appropriate scope exclusions block.
  |
  |      obj should be an instance of Computer, ComputerGroup, Building,
  |      or Department.
  |
  |  add_object_to_scope(self, obj)
  |      Add an object 'obj' to the appropriate scope block.
  |
  |  add_package(self, pkg)
  |      Add a jss.Package object to the policy with action=install.
  |
- |      obj should be an instance of Computer, ComputerGroup, Building,
- |      or Department.
+ |  clear_scope(self)
+ |      Clear all objects from the scope, including exclusions.
 #...more methods and properties
 ```